iCliniq Logo

 Conclusion:

-Breast cancer is the most common cancer affecting women.
-Studies have reported significant amounts of weight gain in women affected by breast cancer after undergoing therapies including chemotherapy, hormonal therapy, and steroid medications.
+Breast cancer is one of the most common cancers affecting women.
+Studies have reported significant breast cancer weight gain after undergoing therapies including chemotherapy, hormonal therapy, and steroid medications.
 Weight gain prevention during cancer therapy is quite challenging, and studies are still under process for identifying the correct amount of dosage that will provide a better prognosis and lesser side effects.
 Affected women find it difficult to exercise during therapy as they have fatigue and other chemotherapy-associated symptoms.
+Hence proper follow-ups with the physician and nutritionist will help the patient in a faster recovery path with fewer adverse effects.

 Source Article IclonSourcesSource Article Arrow